We don’t support this browser anymore.

 TROY TROJAN KEY INVESTOR INFORMATION

-Investors looking to maximise their tax efficiency
+I need to maximise my tax efficiency

 Investors who purchase gilts directly, rather than through a fund, do not have to pay capital gains tax on any increases in their capital value between purchase and sale or maturity.